 Losing weight and quitting smoking isn’t always the answer

 If you have watched or read any content about HS, you will find a lot of the time, they say HS occurs mainly in overweight smokers and to combat this, patients should lose weight and stop smoking.

 Studies do show a high percentage of HS patients are smokers and/or are overweight, and that losing weight and smoking cessation can help reduce HS symptoms.
 However, this is not the cause of HS and patients should not be made to feel like it is their fault that they have HS.
 The unfortunate truth is no one knows the cause of HS.

 It’s not just physical

-While trying to get a diagnosis, a lot of HS warriors are told they aren’t washing enough.
-This can be very embarrassing and cause unnecessary self-image issues and worst of all, it simply isn’t true.
+While trying to get a diagnosis a lot of HS warriors are told they aren’t washing enough.
+This can be very embarrassing and cause unnecessary self-image issues, but most imporatnly, it simply isn’t true.
 HS has no proven links to self-care.
 You can be the cleanest person in the world and still develop HS.

 So there you have it, the 5 things we wish our doctors knew about HS.
 If we all work together to spread awareness of HS then hopefully the next time someone presents with symptoms they will be able to find a doctor who treats Hidradenitis Suppurativa faster.
 Faster diagnosis is the key.